-The same applies, of course, to all those other domains in which we are often irrational (chapter 4).
+The same applies, of course, to other domains in which we are often irrational (chapter 4).
 By being aware of these domains we can develop the reflex to critically check our intuitions in these contexts.
 In short, system 1 cannot be switched off (and fortunately so, life would be unlivable if every action, belief and decision were the product of laborious, conscious and slow cognitive processes) and can in most cases be trusted.
-But in some contexts, it makes us predictably irrational.
-We need to be aware of this and switch on system 2 in these contexts to avoid the cognitive pitfalls inherent to system 1.
+In some contexts, however, it makes us predictably irrational.
+We need to be aware of this and switch to system 2 in these contexts in order to avoid the cognitive pitfalls inherent to system 1.

 Acquired intuitions

-Intuitive thinking, however, also comes from a second source.
-Automatic and unconscious thinking processes are not only shaped by natural selection (and genetically anchored), they are also shaped by our experience.
-Take the cognitive processes involved when driving a car.
-Initially, when you first learn to drive, everything happens consciously (and slowly): turning the key in the ignition, pressing the clutch, switching into first gear, looking in the mirror, etc. That’s system 2 running the show.
-After enough practice, however, these actions happen automatically and unconsciously.
-System 1 has taken over.
-Something similar happens when people develop expertise.
-By repeatedly performing certain cognitive tasks, we can often perform these tasks automatically, unconsciously and accurately.
+Intuitive thinkingalso emerges from a second source.
+Automatic and unconscious thinking processes are not only shaped by natural selection; (and genetically anchored), they are also shaped by our experiences.
+Take the cognitive processes involved when driving a car, for example.
+Initially, when you first learn to drive, everything happens consciously: turning the key, pressing the clutch, switching into first gear, looking in the mirror, etc. Here, system 2 is clearly running the show.
+After enough practice, however, these movements occur almost automatically and unconsciously.
+In other words, system 1 has taken over.
+Something similar happens when people develop their expertise.
+By repeatedly performing certain cognitive tasks, we can often learn how to perform these tasks automatically, unconsciously and accurately.

 In his book ‘Blink’, in which he praises the power of intuitive thinking, Malcolm Gladwell (2005) discusses two salient examples of this process.
 The first is 'chick sexing': determining the sex of chicks.
-As it turns out, distinguishing male from female chicks is difficult when they are only a few days old.
-Because of the economic interest to separate male from female chicks as soon as possible, there are courses to teach people to do this quickly and accurately.
-There is no single characteristic that allows one to determine the sex with certainty.
-Rather, there are a number of characteristics that are more common in chickens than in roosters and vice versa.
-Full-fledged 'chick sexers' have so much experience with this that they can determine the sex accurately with one glance.
+Distinguishing male from female chicks, it turns out, is difficult when the chickenare only a few days old.
+Because of economic motivations to separate male from female chicks as soon as possible, courses exists that teach people to do this quickly and accurately.
+There is no singular characteristic that allows one to determine the chick’s sex with complete certainty.
+Instead, there are various characteristics more often found in chickens than in roosters, and vice versa.
+Professional 'chick sexers' have so much experience with this selection process that they can determine the sex accurately at first sight.
 Interestingly, they do this intuitively.
-They do not consciously make up their mind (explaining, of course, why they can do the job by just casting one glance).
-So, through building up extensive experience in the matter, these 'chick sexers' have learned to make an intuitive distinction between male and female chicks.
+They do not consciously make up their mind, which certainlyexplainswhy they can do the job in a matter of seconds).
+With years of practice and experience under their belt, these 'chick sexers' have learned how to distinguish male from female chicks intuitively male and female chicks.

-In his second example, Gladwell (2005) recounts the story of an alleged antique artwork that was confirmed as authentic by a series of tests.
-However, when an art connoisseur saw it, he immediately knew that is was a forgery.
-He too did not come to that decision through a conscious thought process, but felt it intuitively.
-Again, the extensive experience enabled the expert to come to intuitively reliable judgments (the artwork was later confirmed to be a forgery).
-Intuition from this source is therefore (generally) reliable.
-At least when it is the product of a reliable learning process.
+In his second example, Gladwell (2005) recounts the story of an allegedly antique artwork which was confirmed to be authentic through the conduction of a series of tests.
+When an expert saw it, however, he immediately knew that the artwork was a counterfeit.
+This expert, too, came to this decision notthrough conscious thought, but he rather knew this intuitively.
+Yet again, extensive experience enabled the expert to come to intuitively reliable judgments, and the artwork was later indeed confirmed to have been forged.
+Intuition from this source is therefore (generally) reliable, at least when such instinct results from a a reliable learning process.

-Manual for intuitions
+A Manual for intuition